Phuire-Research/-Unified-Objectivism/README.md

 ##### Summary:
 Unified Objectivism is a comprehensive approach aimed at enhancing communication, understanding, and optimization by simplifying complex concepts and addressing the ancestral artifacts within in language and knowledge systems.
 And potential consequences and or advantages.
 The core idea is to merge various levels of understanding, methodologies, and technologies to foster better communication, facilitate the exploration of a unified variants of language, and optimize experiences across different domains.

 It was with approach we Unearthed Unified Science.
 And while we wish we could just rely on such.
-We will be formalizing under Phuire
+We will be formalizing under Phuire Unified Science.

 ## Outline:

 ### 1. Introduction to Unified Objectivism
-#### ~> Understand Signal Composition and Decomposition in Line with Universal ~Language, ~Grammar and readdress Unified Science in the Scope of Phuire
+#### ~> Continous Signal Composition and Decomposition to inform a set Unified Programming Libraries and Eventual Langauge
 ~ ~ ~
-### 2. {RESEARCH FRAMEWORKS}
+### 2. Beta Release of Barebones Research Device
+#### ~> Prepare for Stage 2 in Scope of Programming Languages and Libraries as Sum of Parts
 ~ ~ ~
 ### 3. Logic, Metaphor, Implementation, and Communication + Others
 #### ~> Seek Understanding of Signal Decomposition